MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ## Enable data sharing with Dataverse from your own Azure Data Lake Storage (preview)

-Access [your own Azure Data Lake Storage account](own-data-lake-storage.md).
-The user setting up the Customer Insights environment must have at least **Storage Blob Data Reader** permissions on the *CustomerInsights* container in the Azure Data Lake Storage account.
+In [your own Azure Data Lake Storage account](own-data-lake-storage.md), verify the user setting up the Customer Insights environment has at least **Storage Blob Data Reader** permissions on the `customerinsights` container in the account.

 ### Limitations